Defender Security Cameras: 2026 Review and Pricing

 We know, we know.
 You want to hear about the price of Defender security cameras right up front.
 So let’s get to it.

-Defender offers three different camera options: the 4K Sentinel, the 2K Guard, and the Phoenix M2.
+Defender offers several camera options, including the 4K Everwatch, the 2K Defender, and the Frontier PTZ.
 All three are reasonably priced, so choosing the camera that’s right for you will likely come down to deciding which one fits your particular security needs best.

 No matter which model you choose, you’ll pay a one-time fee for equipment and that’s it.
 All of Defender’s cameras utilize local recording, so you never have to pay storage fees.
 The Defender app gives you access to live and recorded footage so that you don’t have to pay monthly subscription fees for alerts or monitoring.
 Of course, the downside to no subscription fees is that you don’t have the option to purchase professional monitoring of any kind.
 In other words, you’re on your own when it comes to keeping up with what’s happening at home.

-Right now, all Defender products are on sale for an additional 20 percent off.
-The company also offers a great price-match guarantee.
-If, within 45 days of purchase, you find a Defender camera for a lower price at any authorized dealer, Defender will refund the difference.
+Defender frequently runs promotions on their products, so it’s worth checking their website for current deals.
+The company also offers a price-match guarantee.
+With it, if you find a Defender camera for a lower price at any authorized dealer within 30 days, Defender will refund the difference.

-Finally, Defender also has a 45-day return policy.
-You should know that you’re responsible for any shipping fees, but it is some comfort knowing you won’t be on the hook for the full purchase price if you decide Defender isn’t right for you.
+Finally, Defender has a 30-day return policy.
+You should know that you’re responsible for any shipping fees, but it’s reassuring to know you won’t be stuck with the full purchase price if you decide Defender isn’t the right fit.

 Three Cameras